PR0CK0/StableDiffusionEndToEndGuide/README.md

 ## Playing with Models
 Building upon the previous section... different models have different training data and training keywords... so using booru tags on some models doesn't work very well.
 Below are some of the models I played with and the "instructions" for them.

-[SDG Model Motherload](https://rentry.org/sdg-motherload), used to get all of the models, I'm just summarizing the instructions here for quick reference; most of the models are for literal porn, I focused on the realistic ones.
+[SDG Model Motherload](https://rentry.org/sdg-motherload), used to get most of the models, I'm just summarizing the instructions here for quick reference; most of the models are for literal porn, I focused on the realistic ones.
 Follow the links to see example prompts, images and detailed notes on using each of them.

 * Default SD model (built-in)
 * NovelAI model (from the [first guide](https://rentry.org/voldy))